Foolproof navigation for growing out your hair!

 Why washing your hair with shampoo and conditioner is important

 So you’ve decided to commit to long hair?
 Well growing it is half the fun.
 Washing and caring for it is the other half.

 Long hair sticks to the back of your neck and absorbs so much sweat, so it can really stink (you’re going to possibly get more pimples on the back of your neck and shoulders, by the way).
 Washing it every time you sweat does more harm than good, though.
 Shampoos with high levels of synthetic detergents and sulphates wreak havoc on the follicles.

-Stick to shampoo twice a week, maybe three times if you sweat a lot.
+How often you wash your hair is up to you, but personally you'll experience better results from using shampoo twice a week and focusing on using conditioner more often.
 Our Hair & Beard Shampoo is extremely gentle and free from synthetic fragrance, sulphates, silicones to ensure your hair isn’t being stripped of it’s necessary oils.
 Condition every 2nd day to help keep your ends from splitting.

 When you’re stressed, you don’t perform your best- the same with your hair.
 Stress causes you to go grey early, remember?
 Food also plays a big part.
 Foods like nuts, avocado and fish will make sure your follicles (the hair factories) are working the best they can.

 Don’t touch or play with your hair, as this takes away the good oil and spreads whatever else you’ve been touching all through your hair.
 Avoid blow drying (except for emergencies) and don’t brush your hair when it’s wet.
 This stretches the hair and does a ridiculous amount of damage to it.